 2. The Once and Future King

-The Once and Future King can lay a very strong claim to being the finest retelling of the Arthurian Legend ever.
+The Once and Future King can lay a very strong claim to being the finest retelling of the Arthurian legend ever.
 Certainly, author T.H.
 White provides easily one of the most nuanced – and subversive – takes on the material.

-His books not only present unique portraits of the central characters – including a well-meaning yet flawed King Arthur, and an ugly and self-loathing Sir Lancelot – but also explores weighty themes such as whether might can ever make right, and ends on a bittersweet yet hopeful note.
+His books not only present unique portraits of the central characters – including a well-meaning yet flawed King Arthur, and an ugly and self-loathing Sir Lancelot – but also explore weighty themes such as whether might can ever make right, and ends on a bittersweet yet hopeful note.

 Much like Peter Jackson’s big screen version of The Hobbit, adapting The Once and Future King into a live-action series for a mature audience will involve clearing a tonal hurdle.
 As with Tolkien’s saga, White’s books started out written for kids – there’s a reason Disney adapted the first volume, The Sword in the Stone, into an animated classic – before evolving into something considerably more adult.